299th Cavalry Regiment (United States): Operation Iraqi Freedom III

 In August 2004 the 2nd Battalion, 299th Infantry Regiment was activated for deployment to Iraq with the 29th BCT (the 1st Battalion having been decommissioned after Vietnam).
 The 2–299th IN, commanded by LTC Kenneth Hara, began train-up at Schofield Barracks before moving to Ft.
 Bliss in October 2004.
 The bulk of the battalion's training was done at Camp McGreggor near Ft.
 Bliss.
 In January 2005 the battalion completed combat certification at JRTC in Ft.
 Polk, and began arriving in Iraq in February.
 The 2–299th IN was based out of Camp Victory in Baghdad where it was charged with base defense (i.e. manning the ECPs, guard towers and providing quick reaction forces).
 In addition, the battalion was also responsible for security in the areas and neighborhoods surrounding Camp Victory (such as Al Furat, Makasib and parts of Route Irish) conducting patrols and cordon and search missions to capture, kill, or disrupt the enemy insurgents in the area.
-During the 2–299th's IN deployment the battalion's strength was augmented by the attachment of A Company, 2d Battalion, 297th Infantry from the Alaska Army National Guard.
+During the 2–299th's IN deployment the battalion's strength was augmented by the attachment of A Company, 2d Battalion, 297th Infantry Regiment from the Alaska Army National Guard.
 The battalion redeployed from Iraq in February 2006.
 For its service, 2nd Battalion, 299th Infantry Regiment was awarded the Meritorious Unit Citation.